Aga Khan Music Initiative in Central Asia: Music Touring and Festivals

 The Music Touring and Festivals Programme was created to celebrate Central Asian musical traditions in regions where they are little known, and integrate leading exponents of these traditions into the global network of music presenting institutions.
 The Programme toured Europe in 2002, visiting France, Italy, Germany, Belgium, and the Netherlands.

 In 2003, AKMICA conceived and co-produced a festival programme Via Kaboul: Musiques de l'Asie centrale sans frontières in Paris, France.
 Three theatricalised concerts performed at Odéon-Théâtre de l'Europe featured twenty musicians and dancers from Afghanistan, Iran, Kyrgyzstan, Tajikistan, and Uzbekistan, together with lectures at the Musée Guimet and workshops and master classes at the Maison Populaire de Montreuil.

 In 2004, AKMICA prepared an expanded five-week-long tour, which included major performances at the Festival de la Musique Sacrée in Dijon, France, the English National Opera in London, the Ultima Festival in Oslo, and the World Music Expo WOMEX in Essen, Germany as well as at venues in Brussels, Turin, and Milan.
 The tour programme also featured numerous educational events such as workshops, lecture demonstrations, and master classes.

+In 2005 in Issyk-Kul, Kyrgyzstan, AKMICA gathered artists, music educators and their students from its programmes in Kazakhstan, Kyrgyzstan, Uzbekistan and Tajikistan for a summer school, having also partnered with Morocco’s Fes Festival of World sacred Music to present Badakhshan ensemble from Tajikistan, Tengir Too from Kyrgyzstan and Maqam Academy from Tajikistan.

+In 2006, Homayoun Sakhi from Afghanistan, Maqam Academy from Tajikistan and Tengir Too ensemble from Kyrgyzstan toured the United States, with another tour in 2008 featuring Azerbaijan’s Alim and Gargana Qasimov, Afghanistan’s Salar Nader and Homayoun Sakhi, as well as Abbos Kosimov from Uzbekistan.